ff2005/react-translations/README.md

 - useAvailableLanguages - return arrays of available languages form the browser
 - useTranslationLanguage - return [language, setLanguage], language is a object with the current selected language and setLanguage is a function to change the selected language
 - useTranslation - return function to query the translation

+## Errors

+Check the console, if there is any missing translation you will see it ;)

 ## Contributing